OpenJML/openjml.github.io/tutorial/Expressions.md

 Finally, there are many keywords that designate either singleton values (e.g. `\result`) or function-like operations (e.g., `\typeof(...)`.
 These will be explained as needed in future lessons, although one, `\result`, you have already seen.
 All JML keywords used within expressions begin with a backslash, so they cannot conflict with Java identifiers.

+Of course, these JML operators and functions (and all other JML syntax) can only be used within JML annotations, not in Java.